-Join Cris Ippolite for an in-depth discussion in this video Personnel management example, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Personnel management example, part of FileMaker Pro: Relational Database Design.

 - In this movie, we're gonna use another real-world example…to apply what we've already learned…about modeling relationships.…But this time we're gonna examine…one-to-one relationships and the concept…of a self-join table using an instance.…Now remember, a relationship modeling…breaks down into three different phases.…First you develop a list of entities…or tables that belong in the data model.…And then next you determine and diagram…those relationships between the entities.…And then finally, review the diagram…for correctness and consistency…and revisit steps one and two, if necessary.…

 Here's another process description.…And remember, when looking for entities…you want to look for nouns in your description.…So go ahead and pause this movie…and take a minute to read this through.…Using the nouns technique, we can identify the entities here…as employees, benefits, and managers.…Each of these appear to be different,…discreet types of data, and each can be…described differently from the others.…Let's also make a note of the phrase…

 The course applies to versions of FileMaker Pro from 7 through the most current version.

 - Using multiple match fields in one relationship